 What are we going to do tonight?
 I don’t know.
 What do you feel like playing?
 I don’t know.
 What do you feel like?
 And we would induct landing on something and playing for five or six hours and then, you know, and it was, it was very freeform.
 There were no miniatures, it was all just theater of the mind, but it was, it was good times.

 And I think a friend of mine and I made up a pair of Dvati and maybe played them two or three times.
 And then of course, as I said, at the time that was supposed to be separated.
 That was the idea.
 You played two separate characters.
 I mean, they could, they could be anything, you know, they weren’t really the whole, the same person.

 They were just more or less traditional twins.
 Man.
-It, it, it, it worked okay.
+It worked okay.
 It was, you know, it was fun, but so we w we moved on, we had so many different other games.
-Somebody has a different other character concepts that we didn’t play that, that, that set for very long, you know,
+Somebody has a different other character concepts that we didn’t play that, that, that set for very long, you know.

 Like it, it really brings some DM-ing into your hands and that’s kind of neat.

 Talon Dunning: Yeah, it will, you know, and it’s, it’s interesting.
 Cause a lot of people have kind of argued this back and forth.
 It was like, Oh, it’s not fair.
 If you get to play two characters and I only get to play one and I’m like, well, it’s just another character.
 It’s like, who cares who’s playing it?
 You know, you need five people in the party.
 I mean, I’ve had DMS go.
 We don’t have enough players.
 We will, you play two characters.
 And I’m like, you know, I mean just to get the party up, you know, it’s like we, everybody wants to play, but Darren we’re, we, we don’t have enough players.